When is the best time to visit?

-The best time to fly is in September and early October to make the most of the last vestiges of summer whilst avoiding hordes of fellow visitors.
-An added benefit is that cheap flight deals can be found easily during this time, due to decreasing demand.
+The best time to take a flight to Prague is in September and early October to make the most of the last vestiges of summer whilst avoiding hordes of fellow visitors.
+An added benefit is that you can find cheap flights to Prague during this time, due to decreasing demand.

 Prague is most beautiful in the spring through to the autumn.
 May brings with it the Prague Spring Classical Music Festival, musicians and music lovers’ alike fly in from all over the world to attend.
 As one of the cultural highlights of the year, Prague Spring, showcases an array of music, including, opera, symphonies and chamber music, as well as more contemporary performances, such as jazz.
 Events are held in historical churches, theatres and buildings across the city.

 Tourists flock to the city from May until July, while most locals leave for the holiday period.
 It may be a slightly less authentic Czech experience but beautiful nonetheless.

 Outside of this period, expect Christmas and Easter to be busy, and be prepared for gloomy weather and some closed attractions between November and March.

 The demand for flights to Prague drops significantly in September and October, thanks to the beginning of school terms, and as a result so do the prices.
 Whilst good deals on short-haul flights to Prague are often available year round, you’ll find the cheapest flight prices in the city from these months onwards.